sstaehli/EPeverTracerMonitoring/README.md

 logtracer.py deviceid,deviceid filesnap/dbsnap -> /tmp/ep_tracer_id.log / influxdb(grafana) (aggregated kW, other stats from first id)

 * device id - The Tracer devices should have unique id in parallel configuration - from 1 to 6.
 The default id is 1.
-For monitoring of multiple devices separate the IDs with comma
+For monitoring of multiple devices, separate the IDs with comma
 * check name - Available checks: pvvolt pvamps pvwatt bavolt baamps bawatt batemp baperc bastat eptemp1 eptemp2 epstat dcvolt dcamps dcwatt pvkwhtotal dckwhtotal pvkwhtoday dckwhtoday
 * filesnap - write the checks result in /tmp/ep_tracer_id.log (id is a number - the id of the controller
 * dbsnap - sending the data to influx db (grafana)